 - Remove filter screens from faucet spouts and eliminate any accumulation of debris.
-A debris build-up can cause the pump to cycle excessively. - Check and clean the fresh water system strainer located on the intake line near the pump at least annually. - Spray pumps and thru-hull valves with a protective oil periodically. - Remove the lid on the shower sump assembly located under the mid-berth, clean debris from the sump and flush with clean water, activate the float switch to test the pump and spray the pumps and metal components with a metal protector periodically. - Add a commercially available potable water conditioner to the water tank to keep it fresh. - Make sure the fresh water system switch is "OFF" when leaving the boat unattended or when not in use.
+A debris build-up can cause the pump to cycle excessively. - Check and clean the fresh water system strainer located on the intake line near the pump at least annually. - Remove the lid on the shower sump assembly located under the mid-berth, clean debris from the sump and flush with clean water, activate the float switch to test the pump and spray the pumps and metal components with a metal protector periodically.